-In 2013, the Company bought 3,445,755 of its Ordinary shares at an average price of USD 0.50 per share.
+In 2015, the Company bought 3,000,000 of its Ordinary shares at an average price of USD 0.51 per share.
+In 2014 the Company did not buy any own shares.

-23. Segment reporting
+22. Segment reporting

 The Group's monitoring and strategic decision making process in relation to its investments is separated into two activity lines which are also identified as the Group's operating segments.
 These operating segments are monitored and strategic decisions are made on the basis of segment operating results.